 To close a panel, you can also click the More icon at the end of the top bar of any panel and select Close tab, or select Close all to close all combined panels under that bar.
-Closed panels are completely hidden from view except for their listing in the Window menu.
+Closed panels are hidden from view except for their listing in the Window menu.

 Collapse and expand panels